NuGet/Home/proposed/2021/DotNetAudit.md

 - Should the command be named `audit` or `check`?
   - `audit` is the more consistent name for package manager tooling with other ecosystems.
   - `check` is the more consistent name with dotnet CLI.
+- Should this command only audit `vulnerabilities`?
+Or should it audit & be proactive as to `vulnerabilities`, `deprecations`, and `outdated` packages?
 - How much information should be present in the --json output?

 ## Future Possibilities